Minjk121/ECE4960/labs/lab5.md

 The car was taken apart, and the motor drivers were soldered with 850mAh battery connected.
 ![general](./img5/general.jpg)

-To test the basic control of the motor drivers, I used the following codes:
+To test the basic controls of the motor drivers, I used the following codes:

 ```
 void loop() {